-What Causes Movement & How to Stop Mattress From Sliding?
+What Causes Movement & How to Keep Mattress From Sliding?

 Mattresses and foundations have one thing in common: they have pretty smooth surfaces.
-No wonder they move pretty easily, making sleepers of all ages, genders, and occupations suffer.
+No wonder they move pretty easily, making sleeper suffer.
 But you don’t have to readjust your mattress every single morning — there are better, more effective solutions.

 What causes a mattress slipping?

 To solve the issue with the mattress sliding more effectively, we should take a look at the things that may cause that sliding.

 Most mattresses should be replaced after 7-10 of using for plenty of reasons, including their ability to accumulate all possible kinds of dirt.
 It can form a layer that is very difficult to remove.
 Moreover, some mattresses can lose their capacity to perform and even become a bit smaller over time.

-- Some rails are missing.
+Some rails might be missing.
 If you have a bed frame with rails, maybe one of them is missing — this may cause sliding.
 Just use wooden trim to replace the missing rail — that will solve the problem.

 The bed frame is bigger or a mattress is smaller than it should be.
 If the gap is not big, you can use any of the solutions below to stop sliding.